-Our specialist education team has been at the forefront of academy conversion services since the inception of the academy concept and has extensive experience of converting schools into academies across the country.
+Our specialist education team has been at the forefront of academy conversion legal services since the inception of the academy concept, and has extensive experience of converting primary schools and secondary schools into academies across the country.

-Whether you are deciding to convert your school into an academy or face having to do so after an intervention by your local authority or the Department for Education, we know what a significant decision and change this will be.
-We know how important it is for governing bodies to be provided with clear, expert advice.
-We provide a dedicated team to work in partnership with you throughout the academy conversion process.
-And because of our significant experience we have been able to design an academy conversion service that we can offer on a market leading fixed fee basis.
+Whether you are deciding to convert your school into an academy or face having to do so after an intervention by your local authority or the Department for Education (DfE), we know what a significant decision and change this will be.
+We know how important it is for governing bodies to be provided with clear, expert advice when converting to academy status, during the process itself and beyond.
+We provide a dedicated team to work in partnership with you and because of our significant experience, we have been able to design an academy conversion legal service that we can offer on a market leading fixed fee basis.

 Quite simply, we believe that the combination of our values and our expertise is unique and makes a real difference.